 TIM 605 Hospitality Management (3) Advanced human relations and operating issues; use of accounting, behavioral, financial, marketing, and informational systems in managing hospitality organizations.
 Pre: graduate standing or consent.

-TIM 606 Tourism Transportation Management (3) Advanced study analysis of the management of passenger transportation systems serving the travel industry.
+TIM 606 Transportation Economics and Management (3) Advanced study analysis of economics and management of passenger transportation systems serving the travel industry.
 Emphasis on topics such as government policy, transport economics, marketing and management, and the relationships between transportation systems and tourism development.
 Pre: graduate standing or consent.

 TIM 607 Global Tourism Analysis (3) International trade theory and regional analysis methodologies applied to tourism and the service industry, including travel balance account, inter-regional transactions flow, economic impacts, environmental economics, demand theory and forecasting.
 Pre: graduate standing or consent.

 TIM 640 Financial Management for the Travel Industry (3) Applications of financial analysis to both the domestic and international travel industry.
 TIM majors only.
 A-F only.
 Pre: graduate standing or consent.

 TIM 645 Tourism Field Studies (3) Integration of concepts and application of knowledge and skills from other courses to a selected field study project.
 Pre: any two 600-level TIM courses completed and a third concurrent; or consent.